Barnsley town centre bar has licence revoked after police allege “15 and 16 year olds” visited

 “We are both honest and hardworking people and we don’t deserve any of this – it does feel like a witch hunt even if it isn’t.”

-Kirsty Green, licensing enforcement officer for South Yorkshire Police, told the hearing that “if everything was in order, we would have no reason to visit the premises.
+Kirsty Green, licensing enforcement officer for South Yorkshire Police, told the hearing that “if everything was in order, we would have no reason to visit he premises.

 “There doesn’t seem to be any accountability.
 I don’t feel they’re being harassed at all.